kirelagin/django-orderedmodel/README.md

-OrderedModel -- orderable models for [Django](http://www.djangoproject.com/)
+`django-orderedmodel` -- orderable models for [Django](http://www.djangoproject.com/)
 ========================================================

-`OrderedModel` intends to help you create models which can be moved up\\down (or left\\right) with respect to each other.
+`django-orderedmodel` intends to help you create Django models which can be moved up\\down (or left\\right) with respect to each other.

 How to use